magland/benchcompress/README.md

 pre-commit install
 ```

-After this setup, code will be automatically formatted when you make a commit.
+After this setup, code will be automatically checked for formatting when you make a commit.

+Running `./devel/format_code.sh` which will format all code in the repository.